lzenner/themed_tweaks/README.md

 ---      for EET, BG1EE, SoD, BG2EE, ToB      ---
 -------------------------------------------------

-This mod main purpose is to augment the roleplaying options through the game series.
+This mod main purpose is to augment the role-playing environment throughout the game series.
 To that end, it tweaks the storyline in various places.

 COMPONENTS INCLUDE:
 * SoD       - Give Imoen a special Wand of Magic Missiles for the attack in the palace